 Sherlock also makes it simple for you to extend Sherlock to use backends that are not supported.

-- Backend agnostic: supports Redis, Memcached and Etcd as choice of backends.
+Backend agnostic: supports File, Redis, Memcached, Etcd, and Kubernetes as choice of backends.

 Supported Backends and Client Libraries